 Figures 2-2 show the complete communication process using an example of a web server transmitting data to a client.
-This process and these protocols will be covered in more detail in later chapters.
+This process and these protocols have covered in more detail in later chapters.

-2. The application protocol HTTP header is added to the front of the HTML data.
-The header contains a variety of information just like IP header, Ethernet header, TCP header as well as the HTTP version the server is using and a status code representing it has information for the web client.
+2. The application protocol HTTP header added to the front of the HTML data.
+The header has a variety of information just like IP header; Ethernet header, TCP header and also HTTP version the server is using; and a status code representing it has information for the web client.

-4. Next, the IP information is added to the front of the TCP information.
-IP assigns the appropriate source and destination IP addresses.
+4. Next, the IP information added to the front of the TCP information.
+IP assigns the source and destination IP addresses.
 This information is known as an IP packet.

-6. This data is now transported through the internetwork; which consists of media and intermediary devices.
+6. This data transported through the internetwork which; consists of media and intermediary devices.

 7. At the receiving end, the client receiving the data link frames that contain the data.
 Each protocol header is processed and then removed in the opposite order it was added.
 After removing all headers the user received and see the original data.